DerH4NNES/spotify-karaoke/README.md

   - Check the dev server console and the token proxy console for errors when exchanging codes.

 - Device transfer fails:
   - The transfer call intentionally uses `play=false` to avoid automatically resuming playback on the target device.
-If you want to auto-start, change the call in `src/spotify/api.ts` or `src/components/DeviceSelector.tsx`.
+If you want to auto-start, change the call in `src/spotify/api.ts` or the device chooser implementation.
   - If you get authorization errors, check that the token exchange succeeded and that scopes provided include playback control scopes (e.g., `user-modify-playback-state`, `user-read-playback-state`, `user-read-currently-playing`).

 - No devices found: